ishaanbedi/woyage/README.md

-## Using Woyage.co
+## Using Woyage.app
-The easiest way to use Woyage is to use the already deployed version at [woyage.co](https://woyage.co/).
+The easiest way to use Woyage is to use the already deployed version at [woyage.app](https://woyage.app/).

 When you visit the website, you can sign up for an account and add your website to start tracking your visitors.
 You will be provided with a tracking code that you can add to your website to start tracking visitors.